tincotema/mcstas-python-wrapper/README.md

 # McStas Python Wrapper (mcpw)

-On Windows: If you are using the conda powershell delivert with the mcstas installation use this command to install:
+If you are on windows, using the conda powershell deliverd with the mcstas installation use this command to install:

 	pyhton -m pip install mcpw

-this will ensure that it will end in the virtual environment ov the conda shell
+this will ensure that it will end in the virtual environment ov the conda shell.
+else:

+	pip install mcpw

 ## Update Notifications

-### 0.2.2->0.3.0:
-renamed function: post_mcrun_funktions() to post_simulation()
-introduced mandatory function pre_simulation()

-Added special function custom():

-### 0.4.0:
+### 0.5.4
-mcplot now fully supports all forms of scans
+added mcpw.mcstas_wrapper.return_detector

 ### 0.5.0:
 mcvariables and variables are no longer classes but dicts.